Improving our environmental impact

 Communicating our progress and commitments

-We commit to remaining open and transparent about our palm oil sustainability and traceability efforts.
+We commit to remaining open and transparent about our palm oil sustainability efforts.
 We report annually on progress and future actions in our Responsible Business Report and in our RSPO Annual Communication of Progress (ACOP).